Drakunal/DBMS-Lab/Lab 1/readme.md

 3. **Bonus Challenge**:
    - Write a query to count how many books each member has borrowed after a specific date.

-Here’s a more concise version of the assumptions and rules for the lab, along with the point about using a trigger to update the `AvailableCopies` in the `Books` table.

 ---

 ### **Assumptions and Rules**